Spring Garden Revival

 Seasonal Maintenance Calendar & Weather Coordination for Cohasset's Growing Conditions

-Cohasset’s climate (Zone 5b-7a) features cool, wet springs, mild to warm summers (70-85°F), optimal fall planting, and cold winters (10-30°F).
-In spring (April-May, last frost mid-May), prepare soil, remove winter mulch, and divide perennials.
-Summer requires vigilant irrigation, especially in sandy soils, and regular pest monitoring.
-Fall (September-October, first frost early-mid October) is ideal for dividing spring bloomers and planting bulbs (October-November).
-Winter protection includes mulching after the ground freezes and tool maintenance.
-Weather-responsive practices—such as deep mulching during drought, early morning watering (5-7 AM, 1-1.5 inches weekly), and storm damage assessment—are essential.
-Planting timing should align with soil temperatures (50°F+ for perennials, 60°F+ for annuals) and avoid extreme weather events.
+Cohasset’s climate (Zone 5b-7a) features cool, wet springs, mild to warm summers (70-85°F), and cold winters (10-30°F).
+Begin spring tasks after the last frost (mid-May), including soil preparation, perennial cleanup, and mulch renewal (2-4 inches).
+Summer requires diligent irrigation, especially in sandy soils, and regular pest monitoring.
+Fall is optimal for dividing perennials, planting bulbs (Oct-Nov), and applying lime.
+Winter tasks include mulching after the ground freezes and planning for the next season.
+Weather-responsive practices such as early morning watering (5-7 AM, 1-1.5 inches weekly), deep mulching, and storm damage assessment are essential.
+Adjust maintenance timing for plant-specific needs, and coordinate with local weather updates from NWS Boston/Norton.

 Cohasset Water Department Coordination for Efficient Irrigation & Conservation Compliance

-Efficient irrigation is managed in partnership with the Cohasset Water Department, which enforces seasonal water restrictions (odd/even schedules May-September) and encourages conservation.
-Drip irrigation is preferred for flower beds, reducing evaporation and disease risk.
-Install and maintain rain sensors, and monitor soil moisture—glacial till and clay soils retain water, while sandy soils require more frequent watering.
-Mulch beds with 2-4 inches of organic material to reduce evaporation by 50%.
-Water early in the morning (5:00-9:00 AM) and group plants by water needs (hydrozoning).
+Efficient irrigation in Cohasset is managed by the Water Department, which enforces seasonal water restrictions (odd/even days May-Sept during drought).
+Drip irrigation is preferred for flower beds to reduce evaporation and disease risk.
+Install rain sensors and monitor soil moisture, as glacial till and clay soils retain water but drain slowly, while sandy soils dry quickly.
+Mulch beds with 2-4 inches of organic material to retain moisture and group plants by water needs (hydrozoning).
+Early morning irrigation (5:00-9:00 AM) is optimal.
 New plantings may be hand-watered for the first 30 days.
-Rainwater harvesting (barrels 50-100 gallons) is encouraged where permitted.
-Irrigation systems require permits and annual backflow prevention device testing, coordinated with the building department.
-Cohasset Water Department
+Rainwater harvesting is encouraged where permitted.
+Irrigation systems require permits and annual backflow prevention device testing, coordinated with the Building Department.

 339 King Street, Cohasset, MA 02025